-How Jordan's gas deal with Israel impacted the green energy sector
+How Jordan's gas deal with Israel derailed its burgeoning green energy sector

 The 2015 Paris Agreement saw countries agree to cut greenhouse gas emissions to keep global warming below the critical 2C mark.